nybell/drugsets/README.md

     * `moa`: drug genesets for each mechanism of action category in our data
     * `ind`: drug gene sets for each clinical indication category in our data
 * `--out` or `-o`: specify prefix for output files
+* `--conditional` or `-c`: Specifies whether or not to run competitive gene-set analysis while conditioning on a gene set of all druggable genes.
+Input options are `yes` and `no`.
+Default is `yes`.
 * `--id` or `-i`: Indicate which gene naming convention is used for your .genes.raw file.
 Options are "entrez" and "ensembl v105", and "ensembl v92".
 If you ran MAGMA using FUMA, then use "ensembl92".
 * `--setsize` or `-s`: specfify minimum N for drug gene sets.
-* `--enrich` or `-e`: test a type of category for enrichment of the drugs with the strongest associations to the phenotype measured using drug gene set analysis.
+* `--enrich` or `-e`: tests all groups in the given category to see if drugs in each group have higher Z-statistics from the drug gene-set analysis than drugs not in the group (e.g., "do the drugs with ATC code N03A have higher Z-statistics from the drug gene-set analysis than drugs without ATC CODE N03A?").
+Tests all drugs in the category type that is input (e.g., for input 'atc', all ATC code groups will be tested) and then is Bonferroni corrected for the number of groups tested.
 There are three input options:
-    * `atc`: test for enrichment by ATC code
+    * `atc`: test drugs grouped by ATC code
-    * `moa`: test for enrichment by mechanism of action
+    * `moa`: test drugs grouped by mechanism of action
-    * `ind`: test for enrichment by clinical indication
+    * `ind`: test drugs grouped by clinical indication
-    * `all`: test for enrichment of all of the above
 * `--nsize` or `-n`: minimum sample size of drug categories to use when testing for enrichment (e.g., when set to 5, ATC code categories with less than 5 drugs will not be tested for enrichment).
 * `--showlog` or `-l`: specifies whether or not print the output from MAGMA gene-set analysis to screen.
 Options are `no` and `yes` (default = `no`)

 ### Example usage

 The following code tests individual drug gene set analysis for associated with schizophrenia.
 The SCZ_SAMPLE.genes.raw was created using MAGMA and the 2021 schizophrenia GWAS summary statistics, downloaded [here](https://www.med.unc.edu/pgc/download-results/).
 Additionally, the code tests for ATC III codes for enrichment of drugs that are highly associated with schizophrenia, with a minimum sample size of 5 drugs for each ATC code.
-Lastly, it specifies to not show output from MAGMA (to see this go to the .log file in the directory `/drugsets/OUTPUT/`.
+Lastly, it specifies to not show output from MAGMA (to see this go to the .log file in the directory `/drugsets-main/OUTPUT/`.

 1. Go to directory
 `$ cd /PATH/TO/drugsets-main/`

 2. Execute script
-`python ./drugsets.py --geneassoc SCZ_SAMPLE.genes.raw --drugsets solo --out SCZ --enrich atc --nsize 5 --showlog no`
+`python ./drugsets.py --geneassoc SCZ_SAMPLE.genes.raw --drugsets solo --out SCZ --conditional yes --setsize 5 --enrich atc --nsize 5 --showlog no`

 ## Output